fticr-sms/Metabolomics_DataAnalysis_NEMeSIS/MetsTA_DOCS/docs/GUI_docs.md

 This formatting is exemplified in the figure below with the addition that files can either be `.csv` or `.xlsx` files.
 Metabolic Features should be represented in the rows, while samples and metadata should be represented in columns.

 The first column in your data must correspond to the identifier of your metabolic features, more specifically, to a mass value if possible - black box - and they should be unique (non-repeating).
 The name of the column will be overwritten to be `Bucket label`.
-If the columns are mass values capable of being intepreted as floats (numbers), then a `Neutral Mass` column in your data will be added.
+If the columns are mass values capable of being intepreted as floats (numbers), then a `Mass` column in your data will be added.
 This column is later necessary to perform `Data Annotation` (but nothing else).
-You have 3 possibilities to choose from: `Neutral` where the masses in your index are taken as the neutral masses, `m/z (Positive)` or `m/z (Negative)` where the masses are assumed to be _m/z_ values obtained in positive or negative (respectively) ionization mode and are either subtracted the mass of a proton (1.0072764519889346 Da) or the mass of H<sup>-</sup> (1.0083736118070654 Da).
-No adduct search is currently implemented in the software.
+You have 3 possibilities to choose from: `Neutral` where the masses in your index are taken as the neutral masses creating a `Neutral Mass` column, `m/z (Positive)` or `m/z (Negative)` where the masses are assumed to be _m/z_ values obtained in positive or negative (respectively) ionization mode creating a `Probable m/z` column.

 !!! danger